BWICS/GHC2019/README.md

 1. Zeynep Tuna  *[applied, but hasn’t heard back yet;  majors=Computer Science and Mathematics,  and minor  Economics; took  1101;  next fall 2101]*

+1. Nicole Nigro *[applied but hasn't heard back; intends CS and Sociology double major;  took 1103 and 2101; registered for Ethics and either AI or Algorithms ]*